Should You Avoid Silicones in Skincare?

 - Triethoxycaprylylsilane crosspolymer

 What is the discourse surrounding silicones?

-Despite its benefits, many people still opt against using silicones in skincare.
+Despite its benefits, many people still opt against using silicone in skincare and .
 And we can understand why; once you garner a bad reputation, it’s hard to recover from it.

-The skincare community argues that silicones don’t have any actual benefits and are very much filler ingredients that are harder to wash off and clog your pores.
+The skincare community argues that the does not have any actual benefits and are very much filler ingredients that are harder to wash off and clog your pores.
 They also claim that silicones cause acne, mess with product layering, and are not eco-friendly.

 But let’s take a look at science and see if we can dispute any of these claims, shall we?